-Budget Development
+Budget development

 When creating a budget for any proposal, start with the proposed work.
 Without a solid understanding of the work that needs to be accomplished, the budget is nearly impossible to develop.
 That being said, one cannot finalize the narrative without a completed budget.
 It’s important that the money matches the work.

 In instances where there are budget maximums (or even minimums), the narrative can promise work that is unable to be paid for in the budget allotment.
 This creates a burden on the faculty member, his/her program and the university.
 Money that is needed for a project that does not come from the sponsor is called cost sharing.
 The university does not allow cost sharing when it is not a requirement of the proposal as it negatively impacts the future F&A rate.

-Budget Tools & Resources
+Budget tools & resources

+System to Administer Grants Electronically (SAGE).
 The SAGE Budget Tool helps you create an accurate budget for your grant proposal.
 It auto-populates data from the payroll and financial systems, helps you select proper rates, and calculate totals automatically.

-• UW Seattle Office of Research Budget Development Page – Provides more information on how to build out and plan your project budget.
+- UW Seattle Office of Research Budget Development Page provides more information on how to build out and plan your project budget.

-• Leena Perera leena@uw.edu can help with answering questions on fiscal compliance – whether an expense can be added to a grant or not.
+- Leena Perera (leena@uw.edu) can help with answering questions on fiscal compliance – whether an expense can be added to a grant or not.

 Personnel

-Effort is a very important piece of a grant and of work at an academic institution.
-Grant effort is recorded and scrutinized closely due to federal regulations.
-Always be sure that the amount of effort proposed is accurate.
 If awarded, the effort that is proposed is the effort that will need to be worked on the grant.
 Deviations of up to 25% are allowable for key personnel without sponsor approval (on most awards), but anything more will need to go back to the sponsor.
+Here are few common questions to get you started:

-Fringe Benefits
+Fringe benefits

-The University of Washington has negotiated benefit rates.:
+The University of Washington has negotiated benefit rates:

 Supplies

-Define what supplies are needed for the project?
+Define what supplies are needed for the project.
 Items can range from beakers to survey instruments and books.
 Contact companies for price quotes to assist in estimating costs.

 Travel